Why Did Volkswagen Discontinue the Touareg?

-VW introduced the first generation of the Touareg for the 2004 model year.
+Volkswagen introduced the first generation of the Touareg midsize SUV for the 2004 model year.
 The 2017 Touareg is part of the second generation and was the last brand-new version we got in the U.S. Back when it was new, critics were initially impressed with the SUV’s premium cabin offerings and comfortable ride quality.

-What makes the Touareg a standout in the VW is that it comes with all-wheel drive.
-The AWD system contributes to the Touareg’s surprisingly good off-road capabilities.
+What makes the Touareg a standout is that it comes standard with all-wheel drive.
+Additionally, the AWD system contributes to the Touareg’s surprisingly good off-road capabilities.
 Eco-friendliness was also a highlight of the Touareg since VW made it available with a diesel engine and as a hybrid.
 But unfortunately, the Touareg struggled to stay relevant in the U.S.

 The Touareg was one of the most expensive options in the midsize SUV class, which made it less attractive.
-Some people said that VW’s name choice for this SUV was regretful.
-VW got the name “Touareg” from a nomadic tribe in the Sahara.
-The carmaker stuck with it, though, despite the controversy.
-But as CNET highlighted, the Touareg’s low sales were the nail in the coffin.
-VW wasn’t able to sell more than 1,000 Touaregs in a single month from 2012 onward in the U.S.
+Additionally, many believe that VW’s name choice for this SUV was regretful.
+The brand got the name “Touareg” from a nomadic tribe in the Sahara.
+The automaker stuck with it, though, despite major controversy.
+Furthermore, the Touareg’s low sales were the nail in the coffin.
+VW wasn’t able to sell more than 1,000 Touaregs in a single month from 2012 onward in America.

-The VW Atlas essentially replaced the Touareg in the U.S. Like the Touareg originally did, the Atlas competes in the midsize SUV class.
-When the Atlas first debuted in 2018, reviewers were quick to say that it wasn’t as luxe or adventurous as the Touareg.
+The Volkswagen Atlas essentially replaced the Touareg in the U.S. The Atlas competes in the midsize SUV segment.
+When it first debuted in 2018, reviewers were quick to say that it wasn’t as luxe or adventurous as the Touareg.
 Even so, the Atlas has become far more popular in a short amount of time.

 Unlike the Touareg, the Atlas is a three-row SUV that can seat up to seven.
-The Atlas’ ample passenger space and huge cargo capacity make it an attractive choice for families.
+Additionally, the Atlas’ ample passenger space and huge cargo capacity make it an attractive choice for families.
 This SUV also earns praise for its engaging driving dynamics.
 However, the Atlas’ predicted reliability is another story.

-You could also say that VW dropped the Touareg to focus more on its Tiguan SUV.
-Tiguan is now VWs most popular model, and it’s easy to see why.
-The Tiguan boasts style and tech, and it’s one of the few compact SUVs available with a third-row.
+The argument can also be made that VW dropped the Touareg to focus more on its Tiguan SUV.
+The Volkswagen Tiguan is now VW’s most popular model, and it’s easy to see why.
+The Tiguan boasts style and great standard tech.
+It’s one of the few compact SUVs available with a third-row.

 Yes, VW still makes the Touareg in Europe.
-VW has no intentions to bring the Touareg back to the U.S., but the SUV is still making a splash overseas.
-VW recently announced the 2021 Touareg R, which features the carmaker’s updated hybrid powertrain.
-The good news is we aren’t entirely left out of the carmaker’s electric vehicle expansions.
-We can expect the first electrified VW SUV for 2022.
+Volkswagen has no intentions to bring the Touareg back to the U.S., but the SUV is still making a splash overseas.
+Volkswagen recently announced the 2021 Touareg R, which features the automaker’s updated hybrid powertrain.
+The good news is we aren’t entirely left out of the brand’s electric vehicle expansions.
+We can expect the first electrified VW SUV in 2022.